giganttheo/giganttheo.github.io/_posts/2022-03-04-romanian_asr.md

 CTC also refers to the associated loss function.

-If you want to understand sequence modeling with CTC, make sur to check this really nice article on Distill : ["Sequence Modeling
+If you want to understand sequence modeling with CTC, make sur to check this article on Distill : ["Sequence Modeling With CTC"](https://distill.pub/2017/ctc/).
-With CTC"](https://distill.pub/2017/ctc/).

 ### Example with the `transformers` library